obsinity/obsinity/documentation/why-obsinity.md

 * **Stop until re-auth** if repeated failures indicate an authorization issue.
 * **Backfill a 24-hour gap** if the last successful sync is too far in the past.

-Here, Obsinity is not aggregating — it is simply **preserving and exposing events** within the configured retention window.
+Here, Obsinity is not rolling up — it is simply **preserving and exposing events** within the configured retention window.
 And because sensitive attributes can be masked per event type, it provides **context without risk**, enabling downstream services to make better decisions safely.

 ---